Avaje Inject - v4 docs

 Factory beans allow us to programmatically creating a bean.
 Often the logic is based on external configuration, environment variables, system properties etc.

-We annotate a class with @Factory to tell us that it contains methods that create beans.
-The factory class can itself have dependencies and the methods can also have dependencies.
+that create beans.
+The factory class can itself have dependencies and the methods

 @Factory @Bean are equivalent to Spring DI @Configuration @Bean and Micronaut @Factory @Bean.